 Today, the European program lends visibility to the work of the most talented, young, technological leaders to strengthen an international innovation community.
 Each year, brilliant men and women are recognized for their advancements in diverse technical fields such as biotechnology and medicine, computer and electronics, hardware, software, Internet, artificial intelligence, robotics, telecommunications, nanotechnology and materials, energy and transportation.

 MIT Technology Review relies on its committee of judges, made up of experts from leading universities and companies to select the 35 best profiles of candidates.
 In addition to this, the competition recognizes five different categories of winners: Inventors, Entrepreneurs, Visionaries, Humanitarians, and Pioneers, according to their profile as innovators.
 From generating new opportunities to reimagining how things are done, this competition creates a unique platform for those individuals that strive to make a disruptive and impactful change in the world.

 Create.
 Innovate.
 Shine.

-These Innovators Under 35 Europe 2018 have been selected by the jury from more than 1,000 candidates.
+These Innovators Under 35 Europe 2019 have been selected by the jury from more than 1,000 candidates.
 Among the winners there are different profiles, from researchers to entrepreneurs, and all are developing new projects that will change all areas of society and business, as well as our ways of working, learning, curing, manufacturing or communicating.
-The 35 innovators will be awarded in the different categories of the competition: entrepreneurs, humanitarian, pioneers, visionaries, and inventors.
+The 35 innovators are enclosed in different categories of the competition: entrepreneurs, humanitarian, pioneers, visionaries, and inventors.